Blog \

 Total: 2 minutes

-The bot remembers that you prefer United, always want nonstop flights, sit in aisle seats, and stay at Marriott properties.
-After 2-3 bookings, it stops asking about preferences you've already demonstrated.
+The reason it's that fast is the AI travel assistant already knows you prefer United, always want nonstop, sit in the aisle, and stay at Marriott.
+After two or three bookings, it stops asking about preferences you've already shown it, which is where the real time savings kick in.

-How to Start Using a Booking Bot This Week
+How to Start Using a Booking Automation Bot This Week

 Skip the generic "evaluate your needs" advice.
-Here's exactly what to do in the next 7 days.
+Here's exactly what to do over the next seven days.

 Day 1: Sign Up and Book Your First Trip

-Pick a platform that lets you book immediately without setup.
-You should be able to sign up at 9 AM and book a real trip by 9:15 AM.
+Start with a platform that lets you book immediately.
+You should be able to sign up in the morning and book a real trip within 15 minutes, with no setup wall in between.
 If a platform requires calendar integration, policy configuration, or IT approval before your first booking, move on.

-What to do: Sign up for a booking bot platform.
-Book your next upcoming trip through the system, even if it's just a simple round-trip flight.
+Once you're in, book your next trip through the system, even if it's just a simple round-trip flight.
 Use your personal credit card if you want to test before connecting company payment.
+The test: Can you book in under 5 minutes?
+Did the system find reasonable options?
+Was the price comparable to other booking sites?

 Day 2-3: Add Your Preferences and Loyalty Numbers

-• Add your frequent flyer numbers for airlines you use (Delta SkyMiles, United MileagePlus, American AAdvantage)
+• Add your airline frequent flyer numbers (Delta SkyMiles, United MileagePlus, American AAdvantage)

-• Add hotel loyalty numbers (Marriott Bonvoy, Hilton Honors, IHG Rewards)
+• Add your hotel loyalty numbers (Marriott Bonvoy, Hilton Honors, IHG Rewards)

 • Specify your home airport